jasonford1/Air-Quality-Sensor/README.md

  - SMS or push notification sent when a threshold is met

 Frontend improvements
- - Responsive graph rendering based on viewport size
- - Fix vertical spacing and padding such that Title, Heading, Subheading, and text are appropriately grouped
  - Custom date ranges for graphs
  - Graphs show value on hover at mouse location
  - Graphs show progress indicator while data is being fetched